-Loading and Activating a Service Control Application
+How to Load and Activate a Service Control Application

 The SCE 2000 platform provides the basic functionalities of Service Control analysis and enforcement.
 A Service Control solution requires that a Service Control application be loaded into the platform, to take advantage of the unique SCE platform capabilities.